tejanke/TryHackMe/writeups/malmalintroductory/README.md

 PeID is a great tool for checking the compiler / packer of a file.
 The hex value for an executable is always "4D 5A"

 Use PeID to discover the compiler for a few task files

+# Task 10 - Obfuscation / Packing
+Packing is a form of obfuscation that is used to prevent analysis of programs

+Use PeID to discover the packer for a task file

+# Task 11 - Packed & Non-Packed Code
+PeID can automatically detect a lot of packers, but it cannot de-obfuscate them

+Open IDA pointing to example packed file

+# Task 12 - Intro to Strings
+Strings are the ASCII/Text contents of a program, for example, passwords, addresses, etc

+strings --accepteula [filename]

+Use strings and PE Explorer to examine task files

+# Task 13 - Intro to Imports
+Disassemblers reverse compiled code from machine code to human-readable instructions (assembly).
+Debuggers use the same techniques as disassemblers but facilitate analysis and stepping through an application's execution

+Use IDA to examine a task file

+# Task 14 - Practical
+Use MD5 hash, Virustotal, strings, and PeID on a task file